Your Step-by-Step Guide

 - Whatever financing options you choose, be mindful of the varying terms and conditions associated with the various awards and loans described on this and other websites from which you may obtain information.

-- Stevenson's Net Price Calculator is a great resource for helping families plan ahead.
+- For new first-year, full-time, undergraduate students, Stevenson’s Net Price Calculator is a great resource for helping families plan ahead.
 You can use it to estimate the cost of an SU education and the aid for which you may be eligible.

 Determine if You Are an Independent or Dependent Student